top of page

 Colts.jpeg

 Section D of SIS was formed in April 1938 under Laurence Grand and began its operations against the Nazis in March 1939.
-By September 1940 it was operating in over 20 countries across Europe, pioneering sabotage, 'black' propaganda and political subversion.
+By September 1940 it was operating in over 20 countries across Europe including Germany and Italy, pioneering sabotage, 'black' propaganda and political subversion.
 It also had a section that trawled the world for small arms that could not be traced back to the British government.
 Section D was the main inspiration for SOE and provided much of the early staffing and expertise of the latter.
 In Britain, its Home Defence Scheme was formed in late May 1940 and quickly established a civilian guerrilla force to counter any Nazi invasion.
 Its use of civilian saboteurs horrified the War Office and directly led to the formation of the military Auxiliary Units which could be more easily justified under international law.
 Section D continued to manage the intelligence wing of the Auxiliary Units (Special Duties Branch) until late 1940, and SIS retained a strong interest thereafter.

-Section D were the anarchists of the British estabishment, launching a political campaign against the Nazis on the basis of 'the enemy of my enemy is my friend', allying itself in particular with German, Austrain and Slovenian socialist groups.
+Section D were the anarchists of the British estabishment, launching a political campaign against the Nazis on the basis of 'the enemy of my enemy is my friend', allying itself in particular with German, Austrian and Slovenian socialist groups.
 This shocked the Foreign Office, which had originally agreed to 'look the other way' when Laurence Grand explained that it intended to use the methodology of terrorist groups, especially the IRA, that the British government had roundly condemned as being unlawful.
 Section D worked primarily through foreign opposition groups based in neutral countries, some of whom were unaware that they were being funded by British intelligence.
 This caused bitter opposition from British Ministers in foreign legations, some of whom threatened to turn Section D officers over to local police.

 At first, Section D worked in close partnership with MI(R) in the War Office and facilitated its expansion in April 1939 (see the forthcoming Secret Warriors).
 But there was increasing tension caused by the ambition and jealousy of Colin Gubbins.
 The latter deeply resented that MI(R) was prevented by its charter from engaging in non-military guerrilla warfare and had to rely heavily on Section D for its funding and supply lines.
 This antagonism led to a considerable re-writing of Section D history when the post-war history of SOE was written and the near santification of Gubbins as the commander of the latter.